See a selection of natural Topaz Crystals

 Topaz (Al2SiO4(F,OH)2) is an aluminum fluorosilicate.
 It most often occurs colorless, but can occur naturally in a variety of colors such as pale blue topaz, golden topaz, yellow topaz and brown topazes.
-Much more rare are natural color 'Imperial' topazes with orange, pink, red or violet tones.
+Much more rare is the natural color Imperial Topaz with orange, pink, red or violet tones.
 The colors in topaz are mainly the result of color centers, which are sometimes affected to some extent by variations in the amounts of F,OH and minor impurities present, with the exception of the natural pink, red and violet tones in imperial topaz crystals which are due to chromium impurities in the topaz crystal structure.
 Color centers are not fully understood, but it can be said that they are created by radiation and destroyed (reversed) by heating or in some cases by exposure to light.

 These color causing 'color centers' can occur and be reversed by natural irradiation and heating processes, resulting in the variety of colors exhibited by natural color topazes, or they can be manipulated by artificial means.
 More than 99.9% of all blue topaz gems on the market today have undergone an irradiation treatment to produce their blue color.